golioth/reference-design-can-asset-tracker/README.rst

-Golioth Cold Chain Tracker Reference
+CAN Asset Tracker Reference Design
-####################################
+##################################

 Overview
 ********

-The Golioth Cold Chain Tracker monitors temperature and records readings along with GPS location/time data.
-This is a common use-case for shipping temperature-sensitive goods, providing proof that the cold chain was maintained during transport.
+The CAN Asset Tracker Reference Design connects to the OBD-II diagnostic port in a vehicle and continuously records vehicle sensor values using the ISO 15765 (CAN bus) protocol.

+Specifically, the following OBD-II vehicle sensor "PIDs" are supported:
+* ``0x0D``: Vehicle Speed Sensor (VSS)

+The vehicle sensor values are combined with GPS location/time data and uploaded to the Golioth Cloud.
+The timestamp from the GPS reading is used as the timestamp for data record in the Golioth LightDB Stream database.

 GPS readings can be received as frequently as once-per-second.
-Each packet of GPS data is combined with temperature/pressure/humidity data and uploaded to Golioth as a historical record using the GPS timestamp.
-The reference design caches data, so that when the device is out of cellular range, it can still record for later upload.
+When the device is out of cellular range, the reference design firmware caches data locally and uploads it later when connection to the cellular network is restored.

 Local set up
 ************